 Need help learning how to care for your twins?
 Take a Twiniversity class to prepare for your twins coming home.

-Should my twins be doing skin to skin together in a crib or bassinet?
+Should my twins be doing this together in a crib or bassinet?
 Are there benefits to this?

 Yes, your twins can do skin to skin together, as long as you are always supervising them closely.
 Twins tend to have a special bond and they will naturally want to hold each other and be close.
-Anytime they are skin to skin, chest to chest, they will both naturally release oxytocin which offers multiple benefits.
+Anytime they are touching chest to chest, they will both naturally release oxytocin, which offers multiple benefits.

-How can I get my husband to do skin to skin?
+How can I get my husband to do this?

-Yes, skin to skin with your babies will increase oxytocin and prolactin, as both hormones aid in milk production and let down of your milk.
+Yes, with your babies, it will increase oxytocin and prolactin, as both hormones aid in milk production and let down of your milk.
 Most importantly, when you release oxytocin in your body, this hormone promotes a parasympathetic dominance in your body.
 Why is this important?
 Because it greatly reduces your risk of postpartum depression.

 How much skin to skin should I be doing?
 And how soon?

 Start skin to skin immediately after birth, if possible.
-Throughout the neonate phase (the first 28 days) skin to skin is so important.
-The AEGIS wrap was created to ease the burden for new parents of continuously holding their new baby without the use of their arms/hands.
+Throughout the neonate phase (the first 28 days), skin contact is so important.
+That’s why the AEGIS wrap was created; to ease the burden for new parents of continuously holding their new baby without the use of their arms/hands.

 Worried about bonding with your twins?
 Read this article

 Do you have to do skin to skin?